Leverage Example and Margin Example and Examples

 = 20:1

-So Why not Just Choose 10:1 option as the Maximum Leverage Example?
+So Why not Just Choose and Select 10:1 option as the Maximum Leverage Example?
 Because to keep within the suitable equity money management rules it is even advised that traders use less than this?

-This question may seem straight forward but it is not, because when you trade you use borrowed money known as Leverage Example.
-When you borrow capital from anyone or a bank you must maintain a security or collateral to get a loan, even if the security is based on monthly deduction from your own salary, the same thing with XAUUSD.
+This question may seem straight forward but it's not, because when you trade you use borrowed money known as Leverage Example.
+When you borrow capital from anybody or a bank you as a trader must preserve a collateral or security to get a loan, even if the security is based on monthly deduction from your own salary, the same thing with XAU/USD.

-This is calculated in real-time as you trade.
-To keep your borrowed money you must maintain what is referred to as required capital (your deposit).
+This is calculated in realtime as you trade.
+To keep your borrowed money you as a trader must maintain what is referred to as required capital (your deposit).

 Now if Your Leverage Example is 100:1

-When trading if you have $1,000 dollars and use leverage ratio 100:1 & buy one standard contract for $100,000 your margin on this transaction is $1000 dollars in your account, this is money which you'll lose if your open trade transaction goes against you the other $99,000 that's borrowed, they will close the open trades automatically once your $1,000 balance has been taken by the market.
+When trading if you as a trader have $1,000 dollars and use leverage option 100:1 and buy one standard contract for $100,000 your margin on this trade is $1000 dollars in your account, this is money which you will lose out if your open trade moves against you - the other $99,000 dollars that is borrowed, they'll close the open trade positions mechanically/automatically once your $1,000 balance has been taken by the market.

-But this is if your online broker has set 0% Margin Requirement before closing out your trades automatically.
+But this is if your broker has set 0% Margin Requirement before closing out your trade positions automatically.

-For 20% requirement before liquidating your trades automatically, then your trades will be stopped out once your trading account balance reaches $200
+For 20% requirement before liquidating your trades automatically, then your positions will be stopped out once your account balance reaches $200

-For 50 % requirement of this level before closing out your trades automatically, then your trades will be stopped out once your account balance gets to $500
+For 50 % requirement of this level before closing out your trade positions automatically, then your positions will be stopped out once your account balance gets to $500

-If they set 100% requirement of this level before closing your open positions automatically, then your trade position will be liquidated once your balance gets to $1,000: Explanation the trade will close-out as soon as you execute it because even if you pay 1 pips spread your account balance will get to $990 & the needed percent is 100 percent i.e. $1,000, therefore your orders will immediately get liquidated.
+If they set 100% requirement of this level before closing your open positions automatically/mechanically, then your trade position will be liquidated once your balance gets to $1,000: Explanation the trade will closeout as soon as you execute it because even if you pay 1 pips spread your account balance will get to $990 & the needed % is 100 percentage i.e. $1,000, henceforth your open positions will immediately get liquidated.

-Most online brokers do not set 100% requirement, but there are those who set 100% aren't suitable for you at all, select those set 50 % or 20% margin requirements, in fact, those brokers that set their margin requirement at 20% are some of the best since due to the likely-hood they liquidate-out your trade is reduced as shown in examples above.
+Most brokers do not set 100% requirement, but there are those who set 100% aren't suitable for you at all, select those set 50 percent or 20% margin requirements, in fact, those brokers that set their trading margin requirement at 20% are some of the best since due to the likely-hood they liquidate-out your trade is minimized just as is illustrated and shown on examples revealed above.

-To know about this level which is calculated by your software automatically - the MetaTrader 4 Platform Software will show this as "Gold Margin Requirement", This will be portrayed as a percentage the higher the percentage the less likely your trades are to get closed out.
+To know about this level which's calculated by your platform automatically - the MetaTrader 4 Platform will show this as "Gold Margin Requirement", This will be portrayed as a percentage the higher the percentage the less likely your trade positions are to get closed.

 For Example if